 Use this The anti-inflammatory diet PDF to help you get on track with your diet.
 The anti-inflammatory diet continues to show that it is a valuable tool in the fight against dangerous and disease-causing inflammation.
 Using the guidance in this PDF and blog post will help you to reduce your levels of chronic inflammation.

 While I talk about a variety of chronic health conditions, I will focus on inflammation’s affect on cancer risk.
 Because inflammation is strongly linked to cancer, reducing chronic inflammation is one of my 3 Keys to Cancer Risk Reduction.

+This blog does not substitute for medical advice.
 Use the table of contents below to help navigate this comprehensive post on the Anti-inflammatory Diet, afterwards, download and print the Anti-Inflammatory Diet PDF to keep a summary of this article.

 Anti-Inflammatory Diet Table of Contents

 I think the best way to understand inflammation is with this analogy that I created: Let’s say, you get up in the morning and look out your window.
 You see a car accident on your street, so you pick up the phone and call 9-1-1.

 The first responders all arrive – the paramedics take care of the injured parties, the firefighters clean up any spilled fuel and put out any fires, the tow truck takes away the damaged vehicle and the police get the traffic moving again.
 In a few hours, you look out your window and your street is back to normal.
 Think of this as acute inflammation, acute means ‘short term’.

 Let’s think of how this works in your body.
 If you cut your finger, your body calls cellular 9-1-1 and all the cellular first responders come to the scene.
 You know they are there because you see the signs of inflammation – heat, pain, redness, swelling and loss of function.